Woman and child mopping floor

 What is vinyl plank?

-The latest popular iteration in vinyl is vinyl plank flooring, sometimes called luxury vinyl tile or luxury vinyl plank, which comes in large tiles or planks that have increased density, rigidity, durability, and even more realistic design-mimicking than linoleum and older vinyl flooring types.
-Vinyl plank flooring is super easy to install, with each piece clicking and locking together like LEGO.
+The latest iteration in vinyl is vinyl plank flooring, sometimes called luxury vinyl tile or luxury vinyl plank.
+It comes in large tiles or planks with increased density, rigidity, and durability — in realistic designs that mimic better than linoleum or older vinyl flooring types.
+Even more, it's super easy to install, with each piece clicking and locking together.

 What should I use to clean vinyl plank flooring?